Gilueame/thedaywefightback.drupal/README.md

 ## Installation

 Install the zip file via /admin/modules/install page in the Drupal admin then enable the module.
-Plugin options are available at /admin/config/content/tdwfb.
+Module options are available at /admin/config/content/tdwfb.

 Set the 'Disable Date' option to yes for testing and but remember to revert back to no, so that the banner only appears on the 11th February.